joouha/euporie/docs/pages/installation.rst

 *********************

 Euporie supports a wide range of rendering methods in order to get your notebooks looking as nice as possible in the terminal.
 The following section lists the various rendering methods available, and details what needs to be installed for them to be used.

+For a deeper discussion of how images are rendered in the terminal, see the :doc:`guides/terminal_graphics` guide.

 Images
 ======